sagemath/trac_to_gh/Issue 9986.md

 # Issue 9986: Shared readline library uses a .so extension on AIX when it should be .a

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9987

 Original creator: drkirkby